 Benjamin Walker foreman

-That should have been the end of the case but in July, Toothaker’s wife, Mary, and daughter, Martha Emerson, were also arrested on charges of witchcraft when they were accused by Mary Warren and Mary Lacey, Jr.
+Unfortunately, around the same time Toothaker had been arrested in May, his wife, Mary, and daughter, Martha Emerson, were also arrested on charges of witchcraft after they were accused by Mary Warren and Mary Lacey, Jr.

 Several sources state that the Toothaker’s nine-year-old daughter, Margaret, was also arrested but that are no records of her arrest, examination or imprisonment.